Railroad Lymphoma Lawsuits

 Claims Under the Federal Employer’s Liability Act (FELA)

 The Federal Employers Liability Act or FELA allows railroad employees in any state to seek compensation for injuries suffered in the course of their employment.
-Claims filed under FELA are handled differently than workers’ compensation claims.
+FELA lawsuit claims are handled differently than workers’ compensation claims.
 While workers’ compensation claims can be easier to prove, injured employees have the potential to receive substantially more compensation through a FELA claim.
 In a workers’ compensation case, injured employees only need to demonstrate that an injury occurred while they were at work.
 By contrast, an injured employee filing a claim under FELA must show that their employer was negligent and that the negligence caused the illness or injury at issue.

 A railroad lymphoma lawyer could help establish this showing of negligence so that workers suffering from lymphoma can obtain fair compensation.
 Claims must be prepared and filed within three years “from the day the cause of action accrued” under 45 U.S.C. §56.
 This means railroad workers suffering from lymphoma caused by on the job conditions in the railroad industry have a limited amount of time to file a claim for compensation under FELA.
 The law requires suits to be filed within three years of the time the worker was diagnosed with cancer and knew or should have known of the cancers relationship to the railroad work.
 Only an experienced railroad cancer injury attorney can determine when that three year period begins to run.